Uterine fibroids are the most common benign tumor in women of reproductive age.

 How are fibroids removed?

-The optimal surgical approach to remove fibroids depends primarily on the fibroid(s) size and location.
-Many fibroids can be removed using minimally invasive techniques like laparoscopy or hysteroscopy.
-Larger or more complex fibroids may require a larger abdominal incision (laparotomy) in order to get the best result.
-Because of this, surgery for fibroid(s) may be performed as an outpatient with a few days of recovery, or it may require a night’s stay in the hospital followed by a few weeks of recovery.
+Because of this, surgery for fibroid(s) may be performed as an outpatient procedure with a few days of recovery, or it may require a night’s stay in the hospital, followed by a few weeks of recovery.
 The surgical approach is usually determined in advance and is based on both physical exam and ultrasound.
-Sometimes findings discovered during surgery may cause a change in the approach.
+Sometimes, findings discovered during surgery may cause a change in the approach.

-Are there other treatments for fibroids?
+Are there other treatments for uterine fibroids?

 If you have any questions, please contact our San Antonio fertility center.